-This module will introduce second-year students to the role that the language used by institutions plays in shaping individual perceptions of identity.
-It will provide them with a basic theoretical framework that allows them to understand the relationship between language and power as reflected in current language policies at regional, national, and supranational levels.
-It will enable them to recognise forms of prestige and stigma associated with varieties of the three main languages under study.
-It will therefore raise critical awareness of the portrayal and representation of linguistic variations in the media and in the sphere of literature.
+This module will introduce you to the role that the language used by institutions plays in shaping individual perceptions of identity.
+It aims to provide you with a basic theoretical framework that allows them to understand the relationship between language and power as reflected in current language policies at regional, national, and supranational levels.
+It will give you the opportunity to recognise forms of prestige and stigma associated with varieties of the three main languages under study.
+We aim for this module to raise critical awareness of the portrayal and representation of linguistic variations in the media and in the sphere of literature.

 The main topics covered in the course include Language and Power; European language policies; German as a pluricentric language and ‘Gastarbeiter’ language and policies; regional variations of France: Linguistic Diversity: A threat to French National Identity?; The languages and language attitudes of Spain (Castilian Spanish, Catalan, Basque, Galician).